Get

 Image credit: Jne Valokuvaus, Shutterstock

 Most spaniels require quite a bit of exercise.
 However, the Tibetan Spaniel is different.
 They aren’t technically a spaniel at all and have very different needs.
 This is a social breed that needs regular contact with people.
-They shouldn’t be left alone for extended periods.
+They shouldn’t be left alone for long periods.
 They were raised to be the companions of Tibetan monks, who were always around.

 They can be a bit protective and are prone to alarm barking.
 They require early socialization for this reason.
 Otherwise, they may be untrusting of strangers and very noisy.
 They are independent and don’t take well to training.